jsiek/agda-stdlib-doc/Data/NatDoc.lagda.md

 eg11 {x} = m≤m+n 5 x
 ```

-## `m≤n+m : ∀ m n → m ≤ n + m`

 ## `+-mono-≤ : ∀ {m n o p} → m ≤ o → n ≤ p → m + n ≤ o + p`

+The larger the inputs to addition, the larger the result, i.e.,
-Addition is preserves less-than-or-equal, i.e., it is monotonic with
-respect to less-than-or-equal.
+addition is monotonic with respect to less-than-or-equal.

 ```
 eg12 : 5 + 2 ≤ 6 + 3